BeardScript/RogueCroquet/README.md

 ##### Decorators

-`prop(twoWayBind?: boolean)`
+`prop(twoWayBind?: boolean | number)`

 Used on the View's propertis to generate a bind between properties of the same name in the Model.
-You can pass in `true` as a parameter to give write access to the prop using **updateProp**
+You can pass in `true` as a parameter to give write access to the prop using **updateProp**.
+You can pass in a number to throttle the updateProp for that property.
+This helps you manage the amount of messages you're sending per second.
+You shouldn't send more than 20.

 `action()`

-Usen on a Method in the View's code to make it run on both the Model and the View.
+Use it on a Method in the View's code to make it run on both the Model and the View.

 #### Actor